New examples of $2$-nondegenerate real hypersurfaces in $\mathbb{C}^N$ with arbitrary nilpotent symbols: Classification of the infinitesimal automorphism algebras

 Applying the univariate (in $z_1$) Laplacian to this equation twice yields the contradiction $x_1^{m-5}=0$. \end{proof} In view of Proposition \ref{nonhomog}, we may assume that {either $f=0$ or} $f^{(4)}(0)=1$ for a homogeneous hypersurface and further $f^{(5)}(0)=\sigma,$ where $\sigma$ is either $0$ or $1$ (which is accomplished by applying scalings $U_0$, $V_0$ in the notations of Section 6).

 We shall now refer again to the tangency condition \eqref{tang}.
-Using the multitype weights (corresponding to the vector field $V_0$), we collect in \eqref{tang} terms of weights $k$ for $k=0,1,...$.
+Using the multitype weights (corresponding to the vector field $V_0$), we collect in \eqref{tang} terms of weights $k$ for $k=0,1,...$ (replacing for this purpose $f$ by its Taylor series at $0$).
 We recall the standard ``homological'' argument: the respective identities in each weight $k$ have the form

 where $L$ is the homological operator